 Applications for Free and Reduced Price School Meals

-The only households that need to complete a Free/Reduced Price application are those that do not qualify for subsidized meals through Direct Certification.
+Even though all student meals are free this school year, we are still asking that parents complete an Application for Free and Reduced Price Meals, as it is used to determine how much education funding our district will receive.
 The easiest method to apply for free/reduced price school meals is to complete an application online.
 Online applications will be available starting August 26.
 To apply online, go to www.buchananschools.com and click the food service tab.
 You will need your username and password.
 If you do not know it, call Becky at 695-8415, or email her here [email].
-Paper applications will be mailed to households that qualified for subsidized meals last year based on income.
-Paper applications will also be available in each school office, the food service office, and school kitchens.
+Paper applications will be sent home with all elementary and middle school students. and will be available in each school office, the food service office, and school kitchens.
 Only one application needs to be completed per household.
-Students who qualified for free or reduced price meals in 2019-2020 may maintain that status for 30 days after the start of the school year.
-A new application must be on file by October 9th, 2020 for benefits to continue.
+Students who qualified for free or reduced price meals in 2020-21 may maintain that status for 30 days after the start of the school year.
+A new application must be on file by September 30th, 2021 for benefits to continue.

 It is the responsibility of the parents to provide lunch for their children while at school.
 However, it is important that children receive the nutrition they need to stay focused during the school day.
 This procedure shall apply in the event that a child does not have a lunch or the money to purchase one.